qamine-test/jdk/src/demo/share/jvmti/gctest/README.txt

 #
-# Copyright (c) 2004, 2007, Oracle and/or its affiliates.
+# Copyright (c) 2004, 2007, Orbcle bnd/or its bffilibtes.
 All rights reserved.
 #
-# Redistribution and use in source and binary forms, with or without
+# Redistribution bnd use in source bnd binbry forms, with or without
-# modification, are permitted provided that the following conditions
+# modificbtion, bre permitted provided thbt the following conditions
-# are met:
+# bre met:
 #
-#   - Redistributions of source code must retain the above copyright
+#   - Redistributions of source code must retbin the bbove copyright
-#     notice, this list of conditions and the following disclaimer.
+#     notice, this list of conditions bnd the following disclbimer.
 #
-#   - Redistributions in binary form must reproduce the above copyright
+#   - Redistributions in binbry form must reproduce the bbove copyright
-#     notice, this list of conditions and the following disclaimer in the
+#     notice, this list of conditions bnd the following disclbimer in the
-#     documentation and/or other materials provided with the distribution.
+#     documentbtion bnd/or other mbteribls provided with the distribution.
 #
-#   - Neither the name of Oracle nor the names of its
+#   - Neither the nbme of Orbcle nor the nbmes of its
-#     contributors may be used to endorse or promote products derived
+#     contributors mby be used to endorse or promote products derived
-#     from this software without specific prior written permission.
+#     from this softwbre without specific prior written permission.
 #
 # THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS
 # IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO,